wilboron/installment-loan-calculator/README.md

 tables, rates, total interest value etc.

 ## Usage
-It's necessary to install leiningen to run the project, you can now more [here](https://leiningen.org/).
+It's necessary to install leiningen to run the project, you can learn more [here](https://leiningen.org/).

 With leiningen installed run to install libraries: